dqops/dqo/docs/checks/table/availability/table-availability.md

 ## **profile table availability**

 **Check description**
-Verifies availability of the table in a database using a simple row count.
+Verifies availability of a table in a monitored database using a simple query.

 |Check name|Check type|Time scale|Quality dimension|Sensor definition|Quality rule|
 |----------|----------|----------|-----------------|-----------------|------------|